microsoft/kafka-connect-cosmosdb/README.md

   - If you want Kafka Connect to include AVRO format in the message it writes to Kafka, you'd set [AVRO](#avro) configuration.

 - If you’re consuming JSON data from a Kafka topic in to a **Sink connector**, you need to understand how the JSON was serialised when it was written to the Kafka topic:
-  - If it was with JSON serialiser, then you need to set Kafka Connect to use the JSON converter `(io.confluent.connect.json.JsonConverter)`.
+  - If it was with JSON serialiser, then you need to set Kafka Connect to use the JSON converter `(org.apache.kafka.connect.json.JsonConverter)`.
     - If the JSON data was written as a plain string, then you need to determine if the data includes a nested schema/payload.
 If it does,then you would set, [JSON with Schema](#json-with-schema) configuration.
     - However, if you’re consuming JSON data and it doesn’t have the schema/payload construct, then you must tell Kafka Connect **not** to look for a schema by setting `schemas.enable=false` as per [JSON (Plain)](#json-plain) configuration.
-  - If it was with AVRO serialiser, then you need to set Kafka Connect to use the AVRO converter `(io.confluent.connect.json.JsonSchemaConverter)` as per [AVRO](#avro) configuration.
+  - If it was with AVRO serialiser, then you need to set Kafka Connect to use the AVRO converter `(io.confluent.connect.avro.AvroConverter)` as per [AVRO](#avro) configuration.

 #### Common Errors